LukasVolgger/LukasVolgger/README.md

 My name is Lukas Volgger and I'm a Frontend Web Developer from Austria.

 - :pushpin: I’m currently working on https://github.com/LukasVolgger/sharkie
-- :open_book: I’m currently learning HTML, CSS, JS and SQL
+- :open_book: I’m currently learning HTML, CSS, JS, Angular and SQL
 - :speech_balloon: You can speak to me in english, german and sarcasm
 - :white_heart: I love coding, gaming, nature and god